abregado/champions-combat/_chapters/rules.md

 2. **Initiative phase**, in which player order is determined.
 3. **Resolution phase**, in which players take Turns using their cards.

-The Resolution phase is made up of a number of Turns.
-Each Turn is resolved using these steps:
-1. The active player plays a Move or Attack effect from one of their cards.
-2. If attacked, other players can play a Reaction effect from one of their cards.
-3. If any attacks were successful, the attacker can gain some points.

 # Setup
 Place the pile of Score tokens to the side of the play area.